Sohaib-Hussaini/SpyGuard-tool/README.md

 |:--------:|:-------------:|:-----:|:-----:|:-----:|
 | As a journalist, I need to test my smartphone's against spyware before or during engagements with confidential informants. |  Working for a public institution, I aim to set up a self-service station where individuals can check their smartphones for spyware. | After traveling overseas, I'm looking to check my phone and laptop quickly. | I seek to examine the smartphones of women upon their arrival for any stalkerware. | I aim to check the communications of a smartphone in response to a complaint, as a preliminary step before proceeding with a full forensic analysis. |

-**Note:** *SpyGuard is not a forensic tool*.
+**Note:** *CyberGuard is not a forensic tool*.
 Therefore, it might miss malware that does not communicate during the analysis.
 [Please refer to the FAQ for more information](https://github.com/SpyGuard/SpyGuard/wiki/Frequently-Asked-Questions#1-spyguard-hasnt-detected-anything-malicious-im-safe).

 ### Installation

 You need a debian-like operating system to install it easly by using the provided bash script.
 Once you've cloned the repository, just launch `install.sh` as root.
 Here are the command lines to do that:

 ```

-cd /tmp/ && git clone https://github.com/SpyGuard/spyguard
-cd spyguard && sudo bash install.sh
+cd CyberGuard && sudo bash install.sh
 ```

 Once installed, you can go to the backend interface located at `https://localhost:8443` to manage the device and setup the right network interfaces to get it working.
-Please look at the [dedicated wiki page](https://github.com/SpyGuard/spyguard/wiki/Installing-SpyGuard) to get some tips regarding it.

-> [!WARNING]
-> Please check prior the installation that your Linux distribution is using `nmcli` to manage networks.
-If you want to install it on a Raspberry Pi
-> you need to activate it via the `raspi-config` interface prior Spyguard installation ([See here](https://github.com/SpyGuard/spyguard/wiki/Installing-SpyGuard#common-issues)).

 The frontend is available at the URL `https://localhost:8000`.